joedefen/luks-tray/README.md

 ## Quick Start

-1. Install and run `luks-tray`.
-Use `pipx` to install, update and remove; e.g. `pipx install luks-tray`.
-See [pipx docs](https://pypa.github.io/pipx/) for more details.
+1. Install `luks-tray`  using `pipx`; e.g. `pipx install luks-tray`.
+See [pipx docs](https://pypa.github.io/pipx/).
 2. Setup passwordless `sudo` if not already (see notes below if needed).
+3. From a terminal:
+    - run `luks-tray --check-deps` and install any required commands.
+    - run `luk-tray` to ensure it finds your system tray and appears.
-3. Click the tray icon to see available containers.
+4. Right-click the tray icon to see available containers.
 You may:
     - Insert a disk with LUKS devices to detect them automatically.
     - Add an existing or create a new encrypted file to manage it.
-4. Click a ▽ container to mount it; or a ▣ or ⧈ or ‼ container to unmount it.
+5. Left-click a ▽ container to mount it; or a ▣ or ⧈ or ‼ container to unmount it.
-5. When mounting a container, enter its password and choose mount point in the dialog
+6. When mounting a container, enter its password and choose mount point in the dialog
     - if the app has a mount point in its history, it will fill in that mount point
     - otherwise, the app will generate a mount point in `~/Vaults`
+7. Finally, for convenience when working, add `luks-tray` to your "auto-start" apps.

 ## Visual Interface